Aish Baladi | Vegan Egyptian Flatbread

 What does Aish Baladi mean

 It literally means bread of life.
 That is how the Egyptians looked at bread.
-This is one of the very ancient form of traditional bread in the Egyptian culture.
-'Baladi' means traditional and 'Aish' means life.
+This is one of the very ancient forms of traditional bread in Egyptian culture.
+'Baladi' means traditional, and 'Aish' means life.

-Most of the Arabic speaking country use the word 'Khobz' for bread, but since the Egyptians have a very special place for the bread in their life, they call it the 'Aish Baladi'.
+Most Arabic-speaking countries use the word 'Khobz' for bread, but since the Egyptians have a very special place for bread in their life, they call it the 'Aish Baladi'.

-It was very interesting to read about the history of this Egyptian Flatbread in this website.
-This bread was baked with ancient wheat called 'Emmer' in the olden days and was baked in a very hot oven that was built using the red mud from the Nile river.
+It was very interesting to read about the history of this Egyptian Flatbread on this website.
+This bread was baked with ancient wheat called 'Emmer' in the olden days and was baked in a very hot oven that was built using the red mud from the Nile River.

 They used wild yeast to help proof the dough.
 Rich or poor used the same ingredients and method of cooking when making the Aish Baladi.

-Bread plays an very important roll in the Egyptian culture.
-They eat it at every meal and all kind of people, rich or poor eat it.
+Bread plays a very important role in Egyptian culture.
+They eat it at every meal, and all kinds of people, rich or poor, eat it.

-Aish Baladi was very affordable for every person in any economic status.
-It is available every where and you don't really need anything else to eat with it.
+Aish Baladi was very affordable for every person in their economic status.
+It is available everywhere, and you don't really need anything else to eat with it.

 The wheat bran coating adds a very rustic feel and flavor to the bread.
 I would highly recommend using it for the bread to get that authentic feel.
 This is made with 100% whole wheat flour and is entirely Vegan.